-Yosemite’s soaring stone ramparts, roaring waterfalls and ancient sequoia groves inspired early conservationists to protect its wonders for all time.
-In 1864, President Abraham Lincoln signed the Yosemite Land Grant, the first national act to set aside an American landscape for preservation and public enjoyment.
-In 1901, the Sierra Club’s first group outing was a journey through Yosemite, hiking from the valley floor, surrounded by granite cathedrals, to Tuolumne Meadows.
-The club was integral in lobbying for the protection of these grand landscapes within a national park.
-Experience Yosemite’s enduring marvels as we retrace that early journey and more, viewing the edifice of Half Dome and the 3,000-foot wall of El Capitan, flower-strewn alpine heights, and the Merced River coursing across the valley floor, inspiring so many painters.
-In the Mariposa Grove, stand among the largest trees on Earth.
-Our Expedition Leaders also reveal favorite hidden spots most visitors miss.
+Yosemite’s granite cathedrals, roaring waterfalls and ancient sequoia groves inspired early conservationists to protect its wonders for all time.
+In 1864, President Abraham Lincoln signed the Yosemite Land Grant, the first national act to conserve an American landscape for public enjoyment.
+In 1901, the Sierra Club’s first outing was a hike from Yosemite Valley to Tuolumne Meadows.
+The club was integral in lobbying for the protection of these grand landscapes in a national park.
+Experience Yosemite’s enduring marvels as we retrace that early journey and more, viewing the edifice of Half Dome and the 3,000-foot wall of El Capitan, flower-strewn alpine heights, and the silver ribbon of the Merced River, inspiring so many painters.
+In the Mariposa Grove, stand among the largest trees on Earth, and discover hidden spots most visitors miss.

 A Richer Encounter with YosemiteIn our small group, with flexibility to rise early, linger later and tap our naturalist guides' insider knowledge, you'll have a more meaningful experience

 Stay in Coveted Park LodgingsIt can be next to impossible to get Yosemite's most in-demand hotels on your own—count on us to stay at the historic Ahwahnee Hotel and Tenaya Lodge

-See the Eastern Sierra, TooFew tours cross Tioga Pass, but we stay on the east side of the Sierra to watch the sunrise over Mono Lake, followed by a morning canoe ride
+Experience the Eastern Sierra, TooFew tours cross Tioga Pass, but we also stay on the east side of the Sierra to watch the sunrise over Mono Lake, followed by a morning canoe ride

 Yosemite is one of America’s best-known and best-loved national parks.
 As such, it sees more than 4 million visitors per year—which is precisely why you should visit the park with us.
 Let us handle the logistics, and tap our deep local knowledge to achieve a richer, easier and less commercialized experience of this legendary terrain.